cmsodi/satdh/articles/Overview-of-the-Space-Sector-Trends-and-Future-Directions/index.md

 ### Increase in Private Companies Entering the Market

-> While governments will always have a regulatory role, it falls now upon entrepreneurs, managers, investors, and innovators to develop new commercial space systems that are devised to benefit humanity today and in the future to the greatest extent possible. **(McElroy, 2022)** (The Space Industry of the Future Capitalism and Sustainability in Outer Space)
+> While governments will always have a regulatory role, it falls now upon entrepreneurs, managers, investors and innovators to develop new commercial space systems that are devised to benefit humanity today and in the future to the greatest extent possible. **(McElroy, 2022)** (The Space Industry of the Future Capitalism and Sustainability in Outer Space)

 In recent years, the number of private companies entering the space sector has increased significantly.
 This trend can be attributed to the increasing commercialization of space and technological advancements that have made it simpler and more affordable for private companies to engage in space-related activities.
 There are numerous private companies involved in the space industry today, from satellite suppliers to space tourism companies.

 Investment in space technology is one of the most important ways in which private companies contribute to the space sector.
 This investment is supporting the economy and driving innovation in the field.
 Entrepreneurs are driving innovation in the space sector, from the creation of novel propulsion systems to the development of new satellite technologies.
 This innovation not only pushes the limits of what is possible in space exploration, but also generates new business opportunities and stimulates employment growth in associated industries.

 As a result of this increased private sector activity in space, a growing number of space analysts and economists have begun to refer to the "Space Economy" as a growth driver.
-This concept refers to the various economic activities that occur in the space sector, such as satellite production, launch services, space tourism, and asteroid mining.
-As the Space Economy continues to expand and evolve, it has the potential to generate new markets and industries, propel technological advancements, and present new opportunities for entrepreneurs and investors.
+This concept refers to the various economic activities that occur in the space sector, such as satellite production, launch services, space tourism and asteroid mining.
+As the Space Economy continues to expand and evolve, it has the potential to generate new markets and industries, propel technological advancements and present new opportunities for entrepreneurs and investors.

 ### Expansion of Space Tourism